 RALI helps developing countries transition to strategies that support resiliency and sustainable economic growth.

-IRRP is a strategic energy planning approach that includes all aspects of the power grid, incorporates resilience to climate and other types of risk, and informs a long-term least-cost/”least-regrets” plan.
-ICF demonstrated this approach under the EECDP through two Associate Awards (see Tanzania and Ghana IRRP below) and provided presentations, trainings, and resources for USAID.
+A strategic energy planning approach that includes all aspects of the power grid, incorporates resilience to climate and other types of risk, and informs a long-term least-cost/”least-regrets” plan.